Ahad-M72/Univariate_Normality_Tests/README.md

 Many parametric tests in statistical software require normality as a crucial assumption.
 Here is the code for the Python environment to conduct normality tests, including measures of skewness and kurtosis, and the coefficient of variation for univariate normality tests.

 ## Contents
-  Shapiro-Wilk.py: Conducts the Shapiro-Wilk test for normality.
+  `Shapiro-Wilk.py` Conducts the Shapiro-Wilk test for normality.

-  Skewness and Kurtosis.py: calculates the absolute skewness and kurtosis.
+  `Skewness and Kurtosis.py` calculates the absolute skewness and kurtosis.

-  Histogram.py: Generates histograms for visualizing data distributions.
+  `Histogram.py` Generates histograms for visualizing data distributions.

-  QQ-plot.py: Creates Q-Q plots to check the normality of data.
+  `QQ-plot.py` Creates Q-Q plots to check the normality of data.

 # CSV Shapiro-Wilk Statistic (W) Calculator

-Shapiro-Wilk.py calculates the Shapiro-Wilk statistic (W) for numeric columns in a given CSV file.
+`Shapiro-Wilk.py` calculates the Shapiro-Wilk statistic (W) for numeric columns in a given CSV file.

 ## Usage